 - The conversion of laboratory expertise, procedures and technology into clinical care.

 - The intersection of laboratory and medical science, laboratory- based epidemiology, and laboratory investigations.

 - The real-world application and effectiveness of laboratory science.

 AJLM is seeking volunteer peer reviewers with a high-level of expertise to evaluate the quality of scientific manuscripts.
 Peer reviewers will offer objective, detailed comments and suggestions, as well as make recommendations to: accept, accept with revisions, reconsider with major revisions, or reject submissions.
 Peer reviewers will be contacted before being forwarded manuscripts and will be expected to provide feedback within two to three weeks of receiving a manuscript.
-Click here to download a peer reviewer volunteer submission form.
-Kindly submit the form to the AJLM Managing Editor for consideration (Email).
+Kindly contact the AJLM Managing Editor for consideration (Email).

 - Visit the SiteFinder resource portal, a free online application which helps to enable research in developing countries by facilitating diverse research collaborations.
 SiteFinder is part of The Global Health Network.

 - Visit the AuthorAID resource portal, an online network that “provides support, mentoring, resources and training for researchers in developing countries”.